 - Freshly caught langoustines, prawns and sole at one of the open-air fish shacks - an Essaouiran institution - decked out with blue-and-white awnings opposite the port.
 Prices are based on weight: about £5 buys a salad, bread, water and grilled sole.

 In the afternoon, stroll around...

-- The cannon-bristling battlements of the northern ramparts, where Orson Welles filmed the opening shot of 'Othello' in 1952 and from where you can enjoy stunning views of the sea.
+- The cannon-bristling battlements of the northern ramparts, scene of many famous films and a vantage point from which you can enjoy stunning views of the sea and wonderful sunsets.

 In the evening...

 - For a superb view of the city by night, try chilled rooftop club Taros (Place Moulay Hassan, 00212 244 76407, www.taroscafe.com).
 Comfortable candlelit corners overlook a dance floor, and cocktails cost around £5.

 Average daily temperatures in Essaouira, by month, are as follows: